-Every so often you come across a marketing idea that stops you in your tracks and makes you equal parts impressed, entertained and envious.
-The organic tea company Honest Tea owned that idea this week.
+Every so often a marketing idea stops you in your tracks and makes you equal parts impressed, entertained and envious.
+The organic tea company Honest Tea produced that idea this week.

 The campaign’s core idea isn’t revolutionary.
-One could say gas stations have pioneered the social experiment over the years with their ‘take a penny, leave a penny’ trays.
-What Honest Tea did was approach it with savvy public relations, big data and interactive perspectives to create something equally as magnetic to consumers as it is to media.
+Gas stations have conducted this social experiment over the years with ‘take a penny, leave a penny’ trays.
+What Honest Tea did was approach it with media relations savvy, big data and interactive perspectives to create something equally as magnetic to consumers as it is to media.

 In a little less than five days the National Honesty Index has earned a mass of placements in both local and national media to go with a tremendous amount of social chatter.
 Aside from a few grumpy observers, the campaign has been well-received as a lighthearted, quasi-scientific study, one obviously not meant for peer review in a scientific journal.

-And while I’m most impressed with its ability to attract media coverage in the 30 test cities and beyond, the campaign was no doubt an integrated effort with a host of marketing disciplines contributing to its success.
+While I’m most impressed with its ability to attract media coverage in the 30 test cities and beyond, the campaign was no doubt an integrated effort with a host of marketing and technical disciplines contributing to its success.

 Ultimately, a brand’s purpose and ideals will direct its creative process.
 When a brand stakes its reputation (and name) on a virtue as widely-esteemed as honesty, you have a unique ability to create something fun that resonates with folks.